govorov-top/react-project-job-listings-with-filtering/README.md

 # Job listings with filtering
 ### This is a challenge from the [frontendmentor.io](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt)
 In this challenge, I have used Redux and React in this application, along with JavaScript, to filter out jobs based on selected categories.
 By incorporating Redux, I effectively managed the state of the application, while React facilitated the creation of reusable components and efficient rendering of the user interface.
 Additionally, I practiced working with JSON data by utilizing a local JSON file provided for this purpose.

+In addition to Redux and React, I also utilized several npm packages to enhance the development process.
+I integrated packages such as prop-types, redux-logger, and redux-persist.
+The prop-types package allowed me to define and validate the props passed to my components, ensuring their correctness and improving the reliability of the application.
+The redux-logger package proved to be valuable for debugging and monitoring the Redux store, as it logged the state changes and actions to the console, providing useful insights during development.

+Furthermore, I implemented redux-persist to enable persistent storage of the Redux store.
+This package helped in preserving the state across browser refreshes or even when the user revisited the application.
+With redux-persist, I could easily save and load the state from local storage or other storage engines, ensuring a seamless user experience and eliminating the need for users to reconfigure their preferences repeatedly.

+Additionally, I extended my project by exploring Redux Toolkit, which offers a more streamlined and opinionated approach to working with Redux.
+I created a second version of the project using Redux Toolkit, taking advantage of its simplified syntax and powerful features such as the createSlice function for defining reducers and actions in a concise manner.
+This allowed me to reduce the amount of boilerplate code and focus more on the core logic of the application.

+Overall, by incorporating these npm packages and exploring different approaches with Redux and React, I was able to enhance the functionality, maintainability, and user experience of the project.